1.10. E-mail Provider for E-mail Token#

 Note

-If the system was updated to LinOTP version 2.9+ an E-mail Provider previously configured is automatically transfered to the new configuration environment and named “imported_default”.
+If the system was updated to LinOTP version 2.9+ an E-mail Provider previously configured is automatically transferred to the new configuration environment and named “imported_default”.

 ../_images/webui_mail_provider_imported_default.png